thought-driven/bummr/README.md

 Bummr assumes you have good test coverage and follow a [pull-request workflow].

-By default, Bummr will assume your base branch is named `master`.
+By default, bummr will assume your base branch is named `master`.
 If you would like to designate a different base branch, you can set the `BASE_BRANCH` environment variable: `export BASE_BRANCH='main'`